ovh/docs/pages/cloud/dedicated/proxmox-network-HG-Scale/guide.de-de.md

 #Private

 auto vmbr0
-# Configure the bridge with a private address and add route(s) to send the failover IPs to it
+# Configure the bridge with a private address and add route(s) to send the Additional IPs to it
-# A.B.C.D/X => Subnet of failover IPs assigned to the server, this can be a host with /32
+# A.B.C.D/X => Subnet of Additional IPs assigned to the server, this can be a host with /32
 iface vmbr0 inet static
 	address 192.168.0.1
         netmask 255.255.255.255